 Maybe you’re setting out to write a sci-fi action thriller.
 Why does this post matter to you?

 Because our coming of age story checklist might help you flesh out one of your characters.
 Create depth.
 Come up with something missing on page 48.

 So with that said let’s dive deep into our coming of age movie structure.

-When you’re sitting down to write a coming of age movie, you have to think about particular coming of age movies, and what makes them the best.
+When you’re sitting down to write a coming-of-age movie, you have to think about particular films and what makes them the best.
 Usually, the answer to that is in their deeper meaning.